Learn : Pet Microbiome

 Probiotic Treatment for GI Disease

-Probiotics—live microorganisms that are ingested with the goal of nurturing the gut microbiome—are an attractive way to treat GI diseases.
+Probiotics—live microorganisms that are ingested with the goal of nurturing the gut microbiome—are an attractive way to support the body against GI diseases.
 If symptoms caused by bad bacteria are outcompeting beneficial ones, then the introduction of specific beneficial strains may help keep or restore a healthy, balanced microbiome.
 Further, the risks associated with probiotic use are extremely low.
 Probiotic strains of bacteria are typically not dangerous unless your pet has a severely compromised immune system10.
 Studies show that using probiotics for some diseases, such as ulcerative colitis in humans, helps make symptoms better11.

 Most probiotics are composed of lactic acid bacteria, such as Lactobacilli and Bifidobacteria.
 These strains can survive the acidic environment of the stomach—which would otherwise kill incoming bacteria—and can colonize animal intestines12.
 Lactobacilli and Bifidobacteria may be important for colonization of animal guts, setting the stage for other strains to take hold13,14.
 They can help facilitate changes to the gut environment that help beneficial bacteria thrive over detrimental ones.
 Saccharomyces boulardii, a species of yeast, has also been shown to decrease gastrointestinal symptoms in dogs with gastrointestinal disease, making it a favorable choice for probiotic formulas15-17.

 While most studies evaluating the effectiveness of probiotics in GI disease have been done in humans, research in pets has recently expanded.
 Two studies in dogs and cats found that introducing L. acidophilus as a probiotic led to increases in lactobacilli in the fecal microbiome, showing that the bacteria can indeed colonize and lead to changes in the microbiome18,19.
 Moreover, in a small study of dogs suffering from acute diarrhea, symptoms were resolved faster in those that were given a probiotic cocktail20.
-Studies in shelter dogs also suggest that probiotics may have a prophylactic effect, preventing them from developing stress-related diarrhea21-23
+Studies in shelter dogs also suggest that probiotics may have a prophylactic effect, preventing them from developing stress-related diarrhea21-23.

 Additional studies will certainly help scientists resolve which diseases are best treated with probiotics and how to make them more effective.
 Current research suggests that probiotics are a viable option for making our pets feel better when they have microbial imbalances.